BerkeleyLab/upcxx/docs/implementation-defined.md

 and `as_promise(p)` are equivalent to `as_defer_future()` and `as_defer_promise(p)`, respectively), while defining it to 0 makes the default eager.

+## Exceptions thrown from `rpc` and `rpc_ff` ##

+The communication functions `upcxx::rpc` and `upcxx::rpc_ff` may throw an exception if they encounter resource exhaustion while trying to inject the RPC.
+In the current release, this should only occur when the RPC payload is somewhat large (over a few KiB) and the shared heap on the initiating process fails to allocate a temporary buffer large enough to hold the serialized RPC.

+In releases prior to 2021.9.0, such conditions led to an immediate fatal error.
+Starting in 2021.9.0, an `rpc` or `rpc_ff` call encountering this condition will instead throw a `upcxx::bad_shared_alloc` exception, where the `what()` member function includes information about the shared heap state at the point of failure.
+The exception may be thrown before or after serialization of the function arguments.
+In all other ways, a call throwing such an exception is effectively "cancelled" -- it will not lead to invocation of the function object at the target, nor will it deliver any event notifications (for example, a promise passed using an `as_promise()` completion will remain unchanged by the exceptional call).

 ## Assertion Macros ##